-- Emollient – It soothes skin, relieves inflammation and irritation, cures infections, and promotes a fresh, cool feeling.
+- Emollient – It helps soothe the skin, relieve inflammation and irritation, ease infections, and promotes a fresh, cool feeling.

-- Expectorant – It is specifically effective in treating coughs, but it also fights the infections that cause the cough, cold, flu, or mumps.
+- Expectorant – It is specifically effective in treating coughs, but it also helps fight the infections that cause the cough, cold, flu, or mumps.

-- Memory booster – Sandalwood oil improves memory and stimulates concentration.
+- Memory booster – Sandalwood oil helps improve memory and stimulates concentration.
 It keeps your brain cool and relaxed, and saves you from unnecessary stress and anxiety.

 - Tonic – It is soothing on your stomach and the digestive, circulatory, and nervous systems, helping them function harmoniously.